Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Conclusion

 \section{Conclusion}

-In this paper, we have defined two metrics to quantify information discarding during the forward propagation.
+In this paper, we have defined three metrics to quantify information discarding during the forward propagation.
 A model-agnostic method is developed to measure the proposed metrics for each specific layer of a DNN.
-Comparing existing methods of network visualization and extraction of important pixels, our metrics provide consistent and faithful results across different layers.
-Therefore, our metrics enable comprehensive comparisons over different layers of various DNNs.
-In preliminary experiments, we have used our metrics to diagnose and understand inner mechanisms of existing deep-learning techniques, which demonstrates the effectiveness of our method.
+Comparing existing methods of visualizing network features and extracting important pixels, our metrics provide consistent and faithful results across different layers.
+Therefore, our metrics enable a fair analysis of the efficiency of signal processing of DNNs.
+The concentration value is highly correlated with the performance of the DNN.
+In experiments, we have used our metrics to analyze and understand the inner mechanisms of existing deep-learning techniques.